DamienRobert/dotfiles/README.md

 Anyway I view this repository as a way for people to find some examples of config files and quick and dirty scripts.
 I doubt this will be interesting to many people!
+The most interesting files are probably those in script/git.
 For more concrete programs, look at my other github repositories.

 Obligatory warning: